-Thinking about what will happen to your assets involves more than inheritance tax, especially for multi-generational families.
+Thinking about what will happen to your assets involves more than inheritance tax, especially for multi-generational families

 This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
-The Financial Conduct Authority (FCA) does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of law and HM Revenue & Customs practice as at 12 December 2018 and the proposals in the Autumn 2018 Budget.
+The Financial Conduct Authority (FCA) does not regulate tax or trust advice, so they are outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
+This publication represents our understanding of the Budget 2023, the Finance (No 2) Bill 2022-23 and the law and HM Revenue & Customs practice as at 30 March 2023.

-One 20th century idea in particular has undergone a radical rethink: how we define old age.
-People no longer stop everything at age 60 or 65.
+One twentieth century idea in particular has undergone a radical rethink: how we define old age.
+People no longer stop everything at age 60, 65 or state pension age (currently 66).
 The baby boomers are not slinking off into quiet retirement.
 Nor should they, as the statistics show that they could be around for some time.

-If the life expectancy numbers below surprise you, then you are not alone.
+If those life expectancy numbers surprise you, then you are not alone.
 Research in 2018 by the Institute for Fiscal Studies revealed widespread 'survival pessimism'.
-Since 1981, life expectancy at age 65 has improved by seven years for men (to 86) and six years for women (to 89), a fact which has not yet sunk into the public psyche.
+Since 1981, life expectancy at age 65 has improved by six years for men (to 85) and four years for women (to 87), a fact which has not yet sunk into the public psyche.